Sergei Ryakhovsky: Arrest and conviction

 During a routine search of a crime scene area, police investigators found a shack with a noose fixed to the ceiling.
 Considering it a part of the preparation for the next murder, they decided to set an ambush.
 On 13 April 1993, Ryakhovsky arrived at the shack and was subsequently arrested by the police officers.
 Despite his considerable strength and violent temperament, Ryakhovsky showed absolutely no resistance, later admitting that after seeing weapons in the hands of officers he became frozen with fear.

 The Russian press nicknamed Ryakhovsky "The Balashikha Ripper" and "The Hippopotamus" because of his thick neck and hulking posture.
 During the investigation Ryakhovsky co-operated with officials and investigators, willingly indicating crime scenes and describing methods of killing.
 According to his confessions, most murders were not planned and were rather an effect of a sudden impulse, which was used to explain the motivation behind the murder of a 70-year-old woman and 78-year-old man Ryakhovsky had accidentally met in the forest.
 There was an exception, as his first murder of the homosexual he had met in Izmailovski Park in 1988 were thoroughly planned.
 Most victims were people over 40 and around 50 years of age, while three of his victims were over 60.

 According to psychiatrists from the Moscow Serbsky Institute, Ryakhovsky's necrophiliac tendencies were caused by a malfunction in his central nervous system.
 He was evaluated as sane, competent for trial and fully responsible for his actions.
 However, after being informed of his diagnosis, Ryakhovsky's behaviour changed dramatically.
 At first, complacent and fully cooperating with the investigators, he suddenly became obstructive, stopped cooperating, began demanding punishment for the experts, and also revoked his previous confessions.
-During the 1993 Russian constitutional crisis, Ryakhovsky, who supported the Supreme Soviet, wrote a letter to Alexander Rutskoy claiming that he was an innocent victim of the "anti-national authority".
+During the 1993 Russian constitutional crisis, Ryakhovsky, hoping for the victory of the Supreme Soviet, wrote a letter to Alexander Rutskoy claiming that he was an innocent victim of the «anti-popular government».

+Like many serial killers, Ryakhovsky kept a diary counting his murders and attacks.
+He also wrote a science fiction novel called «Starfall», which recounted the daily life of a future state security officer nicknamed «Commodore», who carried out "cleansing" operations on planets and pirate spaceships with the help of a group of robots under his command.
+Ryakhovsky wrote three versions of the story, none of which were ever finished.
+There was no clear plot or completeness in the text.
+The text focused primarily on the executions of pirates and bandits: the "Commodore" either burned them with a flamethrower or threw them into open space.

+He was sent to the Mordovian Zone prison.
+While in prison, he read Isaac Asimov, Ray Bradbury, Robert Sheckley, and other favorite science fiction writers.

 In July 1995, Ryakhovsky was sentenced to death by firing squad, and after hearing the verdict said: "I will be back".
 However, in 1996 Russia imposed a moratorium on executions, instead the sentence was commuted to life imprisonment in a maximum-security penal colony in Sosnovka, Zubovo-Polyansky District, Mordovia.